-There’s something about the combination of speed and snow that is appealing enough for thrill seekers to want to shell out up to $15,000 for a motor on skis.
-With more than 1.2 million registered in the United States, snowmobiles have become a hot pastime for outdoor enthusiasts who enjoy the cold.
+There’s something about the combination of speed and snow that is appealing enough for thrill seekers to want to purchase a snowmobile.
+With more than 1.2 million registered in the United States, snowmobiles have become a hit for outdoor enthusiasts who enjoy the cold.

-Reaching speeds of more than 90 MPH (200 MPH for drag skiers), they are more than just a fun toy.
-They are a critical means of transportation for the military, government services, farmers and ranchers, postal delivery, and ski patrols.
-But for hundreds of thousands of recreational enthusiasts, they are simply a whole lot of fun.
+Snowmobiles aren’t just for hobbyists though, they are a critical means of transportation for the military, government services, farmers and ranchers, postal delivery, and ski patrols.

 What Are the Costs of Snowmobiling?